I recently played around a little bit with volshell, as I had realized I do not have sufficient notes on how to use it. I’ll share the notes below.

 Again you can use “df -h” before and after you connected you SD card to figure out which path you have to use for the “of” parameter of the “dd” command.

-After copying is completed just insert the SD card into the Raspberry Pi, connect the network cable and power it up.
 Again you will be able to find out the IP address by looking at you DCHP server or you simply guess it based on your own IP address.
-We again assume the IP to be 192.168.1.139. connect to it and change the password.
+We again assume the IP to be 192.168.1.139.

 ssh root@192.168.1.139

-# accept the host key
+# default password: root# accept the host key.

 .